 Phase 3 of the South University District is set to develop 75 acres of farmland on the corner of South 19th and Kagy Boulevard into a mix of high-density housing, commercial, residential, and park space.
 A 97-acre parcel of land on Stucky Road and 19th Ave has been proposed as a mixed-use development by the same group that developed the Cannery District.
 This development, called West University Properties is still moving through the process of rezoning for commercial and residential development.

-Further down 19th, there is a 98-acre parcel of land that was listed in March of 2022 that is now under contract, and a 3.6-acre parcel of R-3 zoned land just south of Bobcat Stadium that is currently listed for sale as part of phase 4 of the Allison Subdivision.
 This is a massive amount of development within one small corner of Bozeman, and while a large number of housing units will certainly be a relief for the housing market, this development will also have a big impact on what has long been a lower density area of Bozeman.

 If you have any questions regarding these upcoming developments or about the properties for sale, please reach out to us.

 Midtown is is now a destination of its own, with a brewery, social club, restaurants, and a concert venue along with a variety of housing options and more development underway...

 We understand the reasons for trying to sell your home on your own.
 It's easy to think that in a fast-moving market like Bozeman all you need to do is...

 While there are many properties on the market in Bozeman, there are a few that stand out as potential developments that could have a big impact on the city of...